department-of-veterans-affairs/SCIInterim/README.md

     * P1 - Should Have
     * P2 - Could Have
     * P3 - Wish List
   * Sprint names: For now, we will use descriptive names like [0]pre-testing, [1]alpha-launch.
 In the future, we may revert to using m0, m1, m2, etc. Let's see what works better for communicating sprint cycles.
+  * Status:
+    * status:not-started
+    * status:in-progress
+    * status:help-wanted
+    * status:wont-fix
+    * status:done